Mike Johnson: 118th Congress

 On May 8, 2024, Greene (who had strongly opposed Johnson's resolve to provide Ukraine with further aid) introduced a motion to vacate Johnson's speakership on the floor, forcing a vote on it within two legislative days.
 The House voted to table (kill) the motion by a vote of 359 to 43, allowing Johnson to remain speaker.
-One hundred ninety-six Republicans and 163 Democrats voted to kill the resolution; 11 Republicans and 32 Democrats voted against killing the resolution.
-The Democrats who supported Johnson claimed they did so because of the vital role he had played in providing funding for the federal government and for Ukraine.
+One hundred ninety-six Republicans and 163 Democrats voted to kill the resolution; 11 Republicans and 32 Democrats voted against killing it.
+The Democrats who supported Johnson said they did so because of the vital role he had played in providing funding for the federal government and for Ukraine.